torvalds/linux/Documentation/usb/mass-storage.rst

   duplicate code needed for handling basic USB protocol commands and (ii) MSF can be used in any other composite gadget.

-  Because of that, File Storage Gadget has been removed in Linux 3.8.
+  Because of that, File Storage Gadget has been removed in GNU/Linux 3.8.
   All users need to transition to the Mass Storage Gadget.
 The two gadgets behave mostly the same from the outside except: